 Do you get the point?

-When you are Day Trading you will capitalise on small price movements because you just need a limited change in price’s level in order to trigger your close order.
+When you are Day Trading you will capitalize on small price movements because you just need a limited change in price’s level in order to trigger your close order.

 On the other hand, Swing Traders need bigger price movements before their trades reach the target level.